Documentation Index

 t | string | Share token (required) |

-workspace | string | Workspace slug (required) |
+workspace | string | Workspace slug (use with receptor for slug-based share) |

-receptor | string | Receptor slug (required) |
+receptor | string | Receptor slug (use with workspace for slug-based share) |

 Example Request